 – Paul Oliver, Songsters and Saints – Vocal Traditions on Race Records, Cambridge University Press, 1984.

 This is the sister website to ‘Earlyblues.com’, helping to redress the balance between the blues and sacred vocal traditions by specialising in early gospel music and particularly lesser known singers and groups, from the spirituals and sacred songs in the 1870s through the evolution of gospel music to the end of WW II (refered to simply as ‘pre war’ throughout the website).

 The website is intended to give the reader an introduction to the history and evolution of gospel music as an on-line information resource.
 It includes the origins of gospel music, a chronology of key dates and significant events, influential churches in the American south, bibliographical summaries of preachers and their congregations / ‘jack-leg’ preachers and evangelists / gospel singers, essays and articles specialising in early gospel music, current and future research projects, a discography including key recordings, a bibliography of key reference literature, and a list of Internet resources used for reference and further research.

 The website is being continually developed and enhanced over time, and from January 2019 converted to a new format, so please be patient if the reference you are looking for is in the ‘Coming Soon’ category.
 Also the website is best viewed on a laptop or desktop PC – tablets, phones and other small size gadgets may not display some content as intended.

 Thanks to my wife Christine and my good friend blues/gospel historian Max Haymes for their guidance and support in developing this website.

 For the record: this is an educational website and no content may be copied for commercial use (click here for the copyright notice).

 Note to Educators and Church representatives: The material on this website is often used (with permissions granted) by educators within schools and the church.
-If you wish to request permission to use the material please email me with the details – firstname.lastname@example.org .
+If you wish to request permission to use any of the material please email me with the details – firstname.lastname@example.org .